How much money do you save working from home?

-- Transport: Commute?
-What commute?
-Depending on where you live, working from home could save you around $50 a week in public transport costs.
+- Transport: Depending on where you live, working from home could save you quite a bit each week in public transport costs.
 And if you used to drive to work, you might not have to fork out as much for car maintenance, petrol, parking and tolls.
-The average Aussie spends around $92,500 over their career driving to and from work, so even if you’re at home a few days a week, you could be saving a lot.
+Even if you’re at home a few days a week, you could be saving a lot.
 According to a 2021 article published by the University of Sydney, commuters in Australia can save up to $906 in out-of-pocket expenses each year with a further $2,643 in travel time savings each year.

-- Coffee: We’re all about sticking to your routine when working from home, but a $4 coffee each morning (and arvo, let’s be honest!) adds up fast.
-Switching to instant or investing in a coffee machine could help save some cash in the long run.
+- Coffee: We’re all about sticking to your routine when working from home, but a $5 coffee each morning adds up fast.
+Switching to instant or investing in a coffee machine may help save some cash in the long run.

 - Clothes: Business on the top, comfort on the bottom.
 Doing meetings via webcam means you can have a bit more flexibility with what you wear and avoid spending big on business attire.
-Plus, more days at home means less washing, ironing and fewer new outfits needed for the office.
+Plus, more days at home means less washing and ironing too!

 - Tax: Claiming your working from home costs might be another way you can save some cash.
-It all depends on your job, but things like a portion of electricity, internet and phone bills might be top of your list at tax time.
+It all depends on your job, but things like a portion of electricity, internet, a new monitor and phone bills might be top of your list at tax time.
 Here’s a handy list of things you could claim at tax time.

-There’s potential health benefits when working from home too.
-With less time spent commuting, you might be able to squeeze in extra exercise, or catch up on sleep.
-Plus, fewer cars on the road and less disposable coffee cups being used helps our environment.
-Win-win!
+Let’s not forget about the potential health benefits when working from home too.
+With less time spent commuting, you might be able to squeeze in extra exercise, or catch up on much-needed sleep.
+Plus, fewer disposable coffee cups being used helps our environment!

 What are the costs of working from home?

 Although you’re likely to save more money working from home, there are a few costs to consider.
 You might need to spend a bit of money on setting up your home office – that flashy standing desk can come with a hefty price tag.
 And because you’re home all day, you’ll probably be spending more on utilities like gas and electricity.